chauff/cse1500-web-transcripts/Lecture-3.md

 - A todo application as introduced in the web course book.
 - A habit tracker application as students had to implement in the 2017/18 edition of this course.
-- A board game application as needs to be implemented for the 2018/19 edition of this course.
+- A board game application as you need to implement this year.

 As the course material has been developed over time, you will get a glimpse of each of those applications.

 ## JavaScript's reputation

 In the early years of JavaScript, it was considered more of a toy language.
 Today though, it is the most important language of the modern web stack.
-On GitHub, one of the most popular social coding platforms world-wide, [JavaScript has taken the number 1 language spot in in the last five years](https://octoverse.github.com/projects) ([TypeScript](https://www.typescriptlang.org/), a language developed by Microsoft which compiles into JavaScript claimed rank #7):
+On GitHub, one of the most popular social coding platforms world-wide, [JavaScript has taken the number 1 language spot in the past few years](https://octoverse.github.com/), with [TypeScript](https://www.typescriptlang.org/), a language developed by Microsoft which compiles into JavaScript, claiming rank #7:

 ![Top languages on GitHub](img/L3-github.png)

-<sup>Top languages over time (as measured by number of contributors) on GitHub.</sup>
+<sup>Top languages over time (as measured by number of contributors) on GitHub.
+[Image source](https://octoverse.github.com/).</sup>

 Vital to JavaScript's rise from toy language to serious contender is the availability of tooling, frameworks and libraries such as browsers' built-in dev tools, build tools, testing frameworks, UI frameworks, and so on.
-Another reason that Javascript became so popular is that it enables development in [multiple programming paradigms](https://levelup.gitconnected.com/kyle-simpson-ive-forgotten-more-javascript-than-most-people-ever-learn-3bddc6c13e93).
+Another reason that Javascript became so popular is that it enables development in multiple programming paradigms ([read this interview](https://levelup.gitconnected.com/kyle-simpson-ive-forgotten-more-javascript-than-most-people-ever-learn-3bddc6c13e93) with Kyle Simpson, author of one of the most popular JavaScript book series if you want to know more).

 Today's **JavaScript runtime environments** are highly efficient and a number of them co-exist peacefully:

-- [V8](https://developers.google.com/v8/) is Google's JavaScript engine,
+- [V8](https://developers.google.com/v8/) is Google's JavaScript engine (used in Chrome and other browsers);
-- [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) is Mozilla's engine (used in Firefox), and
+- [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) is Mozilla's engine (used in Firefox);
-- [Chakra](https://github.com/Microsoft/ChakraCore) is/was Microsoft's JavaScript runtime.
-In December 2018, Microsoft has announced that [they will adopt chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) (Google's open-source browser) and thus they will use V8.
-The final version should be released around spring 2020.
+- [Chakra](https://github.com/Microsoft/ChakraCore) is Microsoft's JavaScript runtime engine (used in the Edge browser).
+In December 2018, Microsoft announced that [they will adopt Chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) (Google's open-source browser project) and thus Edge will switch to the V8 JavaScript engine eventually.

-Javascript is an interpreted language, therefore a browser can read a javascript code line-by-line and run the program.
-However, all modern engines use **just-in-time (JIT) compilation** (the compilation happens at run-time).
-They compile javascript into **bytecode** and then optimize it to improve overall performance.
+While the browser is the most obvious usage scenario for JavaScript runtime environments, they are also used elsewhere (such as [microcontrollers](https://github.com/jerryscript-project/jerryscript)).
+Most importantly for us: the Node.js platform we cover in the next lecture is built on top of V8.

-Some javascript engines (e.g., V8) also have a **lazy compilation mechanism** (among others optimization mechanisms).
-Some functions ([IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)) are first compiled and the other functions are skipped (the engine only records the name of the function and the location of its source code).
-These functions are then compiled at run-time.
+Javascript is an *interpreted* language, a browser's JavaScript engine reads and interprets JavaScript code line-by-line (advantage: quick upstart, disadvantage: the program overall *runs* slower than one written in a language requiring compilation).
+Today's JavaScript engines both interpret *and* compile by employing so-called **just-in-time (JIT) compilation**.
+This means that JavaScript code that is run repeatedly such as often-called functions (the JavaScript engine monitors the frequency of code usage) is eventually compiled and no longer interpreted.
+[This article by Lin Clark](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/) explains this in more detail for those that want to know more.

 JavaScript tracks ECMAScript, the scripting-language specification standardized by [Ecma International](http://www.ecma-international.org/).
 While JavaScript is the most popular implementation of the standard, other implementations or dialects exist as well (e.g. ActionScript).

 JavaScript is a language in flux.

 One of the confusing aspects about JavaScript today are the naming conventions, you may come across terms such as **ES6**, **ES7**, **ES2015**, **ECMAScript 2017**, and so on.
 These names refer to different version of ECMAScript (ES for short) which is in continuous development.
 Most often, you are likely to encounter **ES6** (also referred to as **ES2015**) which added a host of new features to the standard (a good overview is provided at http://es6-features.org/) and required a long-standing effort: *the completion of the sixth edition is the culmination of a fifteen year effort* ([source](https://tc39.github.io/ecma262/)).
 Starting with **ES2016** (also known as **ES7**), ECMAScript is updated in a yearly cycle.

 Similar to HTML5, after a number of years with hardly any development, we are currently in a phase of continuous updates and changes.

-In this course we include very few **ES6** features (there is [a section](#some-es6-concepts) covering some below), as we have only a limited number of lectures to cover client/server-side JavaScript.
+In this course we include very few **ES6** features, as we only have one lecture to introduce JavaScript (*this* lecture ...).
 The course book has been released before the release of ES6 and thus does not incorporate any ES6 features; **this is a useful limitation**.
 If you want to go beyond the coverage of JavaScript in this course, take a look at the very comprehensive [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) series.

 In this course we cover *plain JavaScript*, but it is also worthwhile to know that [many](https://github.com/jashkenas/coffeescript/wiki/list-of-languages-that-compile-to-js) languages compile into JavaScript.
 The three most well-known of such languages are [CoffeeScript](https://coffeescript.org/), [TypeScript](https://www.typescriptlang.org/) and [Dart](https://www.dartlang.org/), all three fill one or more gaps of the original JavaScript language.
 Once you work on complex projects in collaboration, these higher-level languages can make a difference, especially when it comes to debugging.

 Here is one example of what TypeScript offers: JavaScript is a **dynamic language**, this means that you have no way of enforcing a certain **type** on a variable.
 Instead, a variable can hold any type, a String, a Number, an Array ... but of course often you *know* what you want the type to be (for instance function parameters).
-It is useful to provide this knowledge to the compiler to catch errors (e.g. functions called with wrong parameters) early on.
+It is useful to provide this knowledge upfront.
 TypeScript allows you to do that, by **enabling static type checking**.

 ## Scripting overview

 ### Server-side vs. client-side scripting

 **Server-side scripting** refers to scripts that run on the **web server** (in contrast to the client).
 Executing the scripts on the server means they are **private** and only the result of the script execution is returned to the client - often an HTML document.
 The client thus has to trust the server's computations (there is no possibility to validate the code that ran on the server).
-Server-side scripts can access **additional resources** (most often databases) and they can use **non-standard language features** (when you run a server you know which type of software runs on it and what type of language features it supports).
+Server-side scripts can access **additional resources** (most often databases) and they can use **non-standard language features** (when you run a server you know which type of software is installed on it and what type of language features it supports).
 At the same time, as all computations are conducted on the server, with many clients sending HTTP requests, this can quickly **increase the server's load**.
 As clients often only receive an HTML document as result of the computation, the app developer does not have to worry about clients' device capabilities - any modern browser can render HTML.

 **Client-side scripting** on the other hand does not return the result of a computation to the client, but instead sends the script (and if necessary the data) to the client which enables the user to dig through the code.
 A famous example of the uproar such code digging can cause is the *NYTimes election needle jitter*: a jitter was introduced to an election needle visualization in order to convey the uncertainty around election forecasting.
 This jitter though was not based on data as readers were expecting, but instead hard-coded as a random component into the client-side script.
 This was quickly spotted by a Twitter user: